 First 3 Things To Do Before Looking for a Job

-This is a special series of my newsletter - the second in a series of posts sharing insights, tips, and actions that you can implement when you are searching for a job either to leave your current one, or due to a recent layoff.
-The principles in the following series can be largely applied to both situations and adapted to your specific scenario.
-Best of luck in your journey!
+This is part of a special series sharing insights, tips, and actions you can implement when searching for a job — whether leaving your current one or due to a recent layoff.

 After being laid off, your gut reaction is to take action as fast as possible.